Skip to Content

 Will Monstera Live Outdoors?
 Debunking Myths Now!

-You need to understand the best growing conditions as you grow the plant, and Monstera does very well outdoors.
+You need to understand the best-growing conditions as you grow the plant, and Monstera does very well outdoors.
 However, you need to identify the perfect spot for the plant.

 Monstera plants can live outdoors as long as the outside environment provides the perfect conditions in terms of light and humidity.
 If your plant grows outdoors, you must keep track of the seasons and adjust the conditions.

-In freezing climates, the Monstera will have a hard time outdoors, and gardeners prefer to have it indoors.
+In freezing climates, the Monstera will have a hard time outdoors, and gardeners prefer it indoors.
 However, if you live in warm temperate and tropical climates, you can keep your Monstera outdoors in partial shade.

 Are you wondering whether to keep your Monstera plants indoors or outdoors?
 I have been researching this, and in this post, I will inform you all you need to know about growing your Monstera plants outdoors.
 Keep reading to find out more.